pingcap/failpoint/README.md

 }
 ```

-You do not need to care about `_curpkg_` in your application, which will automatically generate while run `failpoint-ctl enable`
+You do not need to care about `_curpkg_` in your application, which will be automatically generated while running `failpoint-ctl enable`
 and delete in `failpoint-ctl disable`.

 Because of all the failpoints name of a package location in the same namespace, we need to be careful to
 avoid name conflict.
-There are some recommended naming rule to improve this situation.
+There are some recommended naming rules to improve this situation.

 - Keep name unique in current subpackage
 - Use a self-explanatory name for the failpoint